-April Heideman is a practising Physical Therapist currently living in Louisiana with her husband, Paul, and her two children, Constance and Rhett.
+April Heideman is a Physical Therapist currently living in Louisiana with her husband, Paul, and her three children, Constance, Rhett and Prescott.
 She loves her job, her family, and above all, her Savior, Jesus Christ.
 From a young age, April has had a deep desire to help others.
 This is what led her to pursue a career in physical therapy.
 It affords her the ability to make a difference in the lives of others while still playing a very active role in her own family.

 In 2011, April experienced her first miscarriage.
 Later that year, she would also experience her second and her third miscarriages.
 While this was an extremely trying time for both her and her husband, they decided to stop all treatment and put everything in the Lord's hands.
 In 2012, they were blessed to welcome their rainbow baby, Constance, into the world.
 At only 13 months old, Constance became a big sister to baby brother, Rhett, in 2013.
 Both were 5-6 weeks premature and spent roughly 2 weeks in NICU.
 During this time, April had numerous close friends and family to experience miscarriage, stillbirths, loss through SIDS, infertility, etc. Through her own experiences and the experiences of those close to her, April developed a strong passion for this grieving community.
 In early 2017, April would endure her fourth miscarriage, an ectopic pregnancy.